HenSch90/SiD/Modul_E4_Fairness.md

 in:

-q: Was könnte Ihrer Meinung nach den höheren Lohn in diesem Beispiel rechtfertigen? *Die Absolvent\*innen ...*
+q: Was könnte Ihrer Meinung nach den höheren Lohn in diesem Beispiel rechtfertigen?

 is: